asvdvl/factorio-USA-pumpjacks/README.md

 ffmpeg -i <long filename>.wav pumpjack-<num>.ogg
 ```

-or unpack files from archive
+or do nothing, repo already have these files